freeman-g/simple-web-browser/README.md

 # Dependencies

 This project depends on the [Newtonsoft Json.NET](http://www.newtonsoft.com/json) third party library.
-You can install it with the NuGet Package:
+You can install it with the Visual Studio Package Manager:

 ```
-Install-Package Newtonsoft.Json -Version 9.0.1
+PM> Install-Package Newtonsoft.Json -Version 9.0.1
 ```